CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 }
 ```

-AppCoordinator takes the configuration object and based on it's values performs necessary actions to provide desired behaviour.
+AppCoordinator takes the configuration object and based on its values performs necessary actions to provide the desired behaviour.

 File: `domain/Scaffold/Scaffold/Source/AppCoordinator.swift`
 ```swift